4d/docs/docs/API/DataClassAttributeClass.md

 #### Description

-The `.readOnly` property <!-- REF DataClassAttributeClass.readOnly.Summary -->is true if the attribute is read-only<!-- END REF -->.
+The `.readOnly` property is <!-- REF DataClassAttributeClass.readOnly.Summary -->true if the attribute is read-only<!-- END REF -->.

 For example, computed attributes without [`set` function](ORDA/ordaClasses.md#function-set-attributename) are read-only.